National Citizen Service: History

-The programme was designed and piloted in 2009 by social integration charity The Challenge, which remains the largest provider of the programme.
+The programme was designed and piloted in 2009 by social integration charity the Challenge.
 It was formally announced in 2010 by Prime Minister David Cameron as part of the Conservative–Liberal Democrat coalition government's Big Society initiative, and it was launched in 2011.
 When the scheme was launched critics expected it to be an unpopular and unsuccessful non-military version of national service.
 Subsequently, however, it achieved cross-party support in Parliament.